Start a New Club or Organization

 Find Club Members & a Club Advisor

-You need at least 10 currently enrolled students at WSU who will be active members of this new club or organization.
+You need to have at least 10 currently enrolled students at WSU who will be active members of this new club or organization.

 Make sure to have a list of students with first and last names spelled correctly.
-You may also want to have their WSU email too.
-You will use a people-picker tool to search for the students and add them to your club roster later.
+You may also want to include their WSU email.

-Your selected advisor must fill out and sign an online advisor agreement that will be emailed to them once you have submitted your new club request.
+Your selected advisor must fill out and sign an advisor agreement (PDF) that will be emailed to them once you have submitted your new club request.

-Your advisor must complete this process within one week of filling out the club proposal form for Student Senate to review your request.
+Your advisor must complete this process within 1 week of filling out the club proposal form for Student Senate to review your request.

 Establish a Club Constitution